akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 1: San Francisco to Santa Cruz

-After getting up early and packing everything, our parents drove us to San Francisco and we were off by 8 AM.
+After getting up early and packing our things, our parents drove us to San Francisco and we were off by 8 AM.
 It was our longest day in terms of mileage, and honestly it was pretty rough.
 This was our first time biking with gear, and it turns out adding 30+ pounds to your bike makes a big difference!

-Soon into the trip, Google Maps routed us through around six miles of narrow dirt trails by San Pedro Valley Park--with our bikes and gear, we had to walk most of it.
+Soon into the trip, Google Maps routed us through around six miles of narrow dirt trails in San Pedro Valley Park; unfortunately, we had to walk most of it.
 Later, we decided to skip out on a proper lunch since we were worried about time.
 In the afternoon, I had to take a bunch of breaks while climbing small hills, and at some point my quads stared spasming.
-Luckily, we were able to make it to UC Santa Cruz before it was too dark, and took a bus to a friend's apartment on campus.
+Luckily, we were able to make it to UC Santa Cruz before it was too dark, and we took a bus to a friend's apartment on campus.
 We had an indulgent dinner at Saturn Cafe and slept as soon as we could.

 {% include image.html filename="bike_setup.png" description="Our bike setup" maxpx=500 %}

 ### Day 2: Santa Cruz to Monterey

-We left UC Santa Cruz at around 8 AM, after spending 20 minutes trying to fend off a few bizarrely hyper squirrels from the balcony where our bikes were parked.
+After spending 20 minutes trying to fend off a few hyperactive squirrels from the balcony where our bikes were parked, we left UC Santa Cruz at 8 AM.
 As we hoped, this was a really easy day--low mileage and little elevation gain--and we made it to Monterey by around 3 PM.
 After getting lunch at Ike's, we rented wetsuits and spent some time swimming at the beach!
-At night, we walked around the touristy parts and got some great vegan Mexican food at El Cantaro.
+At night, we walked around Old Fisherman's Wharf and got some great vegan Mexican food at El Cantaro.

-{% include image.html filename="swimming.png" description="Swimming in Monterey!" maxpx=500 %}
+{% include image.html filename="swimming.png" description="Swimming in Monterey" maxpx=500 %}

 ### Day 3: Monterey to Big Sur

 This was our shortest day, so we took it really easy in the morning.
 We bought some [butt cream](https://www.amazon.com/Chamois-Buttr-Original-Anti-Chafe-Cream/dp/B000HZGTUS) (we _really_ needed it) and some groceries from Trader Joe's--we planned on staying in Big Sur the next day, so we needed enough food to last until dinner on Day 5.

 We weren't planning on it, but we took a detour through 17 Mile Drive, which was absolutely gorgeous.
 We stopped by the Safeway in Carmel-By-The-Sea to buy more groceries, and demolished a bag of pita bread and pastries for lunch.
 After a pretty rough climb (which wasn't fun with all the added weight), a stop to buy last-minute camping gear (skewers, foil, etc.), and a last-minute scare where we lost each other for an hour, we finally made it to the Pfeiffer Big Sur campground.
-Luckily, we had enough sunlight to set up camp.
+Luckily, we had enough time to set up camp before sundown.

 {% include image.html filename="camp.png" description="Camp" maxpx=500 %}